 It’s not important that you know what any of those roman numerals mean.
 What they are is an adequately descriptive representation of the chords that play over and over throughout the two works.
 Those IV’s and iii’s they have in common are the reason we’re here.
 It’s not a good reason.
 These chord progressions are not the least bit novel, original, or unique to either of these works.

-The plaintiffs can’t claim a monopoly on this chord progression and if Calvin Harris had employed more precisely the progression that appears in the “How Is It Gonna Be,” this on its own would not be infringement.
+The plaintiffs can’t claim a monopoly on this chord progression and if Calvin Harris had employed more precisely the progression that appears in the “How Is It Gonna Be,” this on its own would still probably not be enough to conclude he copied it.
 Calvin Harris, it so happens, did NOT employ the same progression.
 They’re a bit similar, but not very.
-This isn’t remotely “substantial.”